 @@1SegmentWithTrafiic.png Segment Map with Showing traffic information

 NetCrunch allows you to monitor Cisco IP SLA operations.
 It tracks the status of operations and also performance parameters.
-This allows you to monitor VOIP jitter and other protocols.
+It will enable you to monitor VOIP jitter and other protocols.

 NetCrunch shows information about each switch port, VLANs, port status and devices connected to each port.